ausgerechnet/spheroscope/library/guidelines.md

 - ENTITY prefers FORMULA over FORMULA
 - like in pattern 3, the entity can be left implicit if it is clearly the author of the message, e.g. in elliptical constructions
 - a portion of the hits will overlap with pattern 3, as often statements that something should be realised go along with a preference of one outcome over another.
-- in addition, "pure" preference statements that do not indicate a necessary desire for either formula (*direct democracy is better than representative democracy*)
 - change in reasoning (he was leave, but has *switched* to remain)

 ## examples ##